OTdaCoder/PluginScripts/README.md

 If file doesnt open directly, do this .
 1. Right click on file
-2. Hold Option key on mac "⌥", whilst left clicking "Open"
+2. Hold Option key "⌥" on mac, whilst left clicking "Open"

 Executing the script
 1. Double click on the .command file (to uninstall plugin)